repobee/repobee-feedback/README.md

 [RepoBee plugin docs](https://repobee.readthedocs.io/en/stable/plugins.html#using-existing-plugins).

 ### The issue files
-The plugin command searches for files that match a certain bash glob pattern (by default the pattern is simply `issue.md`) in local student repos.

-> **Important:** Note _local student repos_.
-This means that you first need to
-> run `repobee clone` for the student repos that you want, and then create issue
-> files in these.
+`issue-feedback` looks for files called `<STUDENT_REPO_NAME>.md`.
+So, if you for example want to open feedback issues for students `slarse` and `rjglasse` for assignment `task-1`, it will expect the files `slarse-task-1.md` and `rjglasse-task-1.md` to be present in the issue files directory.
+More files can be present, but if any of the expected issue files are missing, an error is displayed and no issues are opened.

-The first line of the file is assumed to be the title, and the rest of the file the body.
-There must be exactly one file in each repo that matches the pattern, or the `issue-feedback` command aborts.
+The issue files should be Markdown-formatted. **The first line of the file is the title, the rest is the body.** Note that the title (i.e. first line) should not contain any formatting as it typically does not render well on GitHub/GitLab.

 ### Using the `issue-feedback` command
 The `issue-feedback` command is straightforward.
 It takes the "regular" options